NeuralVFX/reverse-matchmove-gan/USAGE.md

 - `new_cam_path_from_existing(frame_offset =<int>)`

-  Create new camera path which animates through the posisitons of the selected cameras
+  Create new camera path which animates through the positions of the selected cameras

 - `export_anim_cam_data(filename = <string>,frame_range = <int>)`